 A wide variety of landscapes can be found on this trek, from sub-tropical valleys to terraced fields, colourful Rhododendron forests to alpine vegetation; and, of course, the rocky, snow-capped Annapurna Range of the Himalaya.
 Following the narrow Modi River Valley, trekkers pass waterfalls and plunge pools in the lush green valley.
 While many mountains can be seen along the way and from Base Camp itself, two highlights are Annapurna (8091 metres) and Dhaulagiri (8167 metres).
 Instead of circling around the mountains, as the Annapurna Circuit does, the Annapurna Base Camp trek takes you right to their foot.
 Allow 10-12 days.

-The Poon Hill-Ghorepani trek is known as an ‘easy’ option in the Annapurnas.
-That isn’t necessarily true, as there are some steep ascents, including a pre-dawn climb to the top of Poon Hill for a sunrise view.
+The Poon Hill-Ghorepani trek is one of the best Annapurna short trekking options.
+It's actually known as an ‘easy’ option in the Annapurnas, but that isn’t necessarily true.
+There are some steep ascents, including a pre-dawn climb to the top of Poon Hill for a sunrise view.
 But, for trekkers who cannot or do not want to embark on a long trek, Poon Hill is a good option.
 The first part of this trek passes through ethnic Magar villages with terraced farmland and trails shaded with thick woods.
 It culminates with an early morning hike from Ghorepani to the top of Poon Hill (3210 metres), from where views of Annapurna South, Annapurna Fang, Machapuchare (Fishtail), Annapurna II, the Lamjung Himal Range, Dhaulagiri, Tukuche Peak and Dhampus Peak can be seen.
 Allow a minimum of three days for the Poon Hill trek, although four or five are more comfortable.